caseyg/awesome/TOPICS.md

 *   [tadata-org/fastapi\_mcp](https://github.com/tadata-org/fastapi_mcp) - A zero-configuration tool for automatically exposing FastAPI endpoints as Model Context Protocol (MCP) tools.

 *   [domdomegg/airtable-mcp-server](https://github.com/domdomegg/airtable-mcp-server) - 🗂️🤖 Airtable Model Context Protocol Server, for allowing AI systems to interact with your Airtable bases

+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs

 ## workflow